City Crime Score

 Frequently Asked Questions

-What is the crime rate in Albemarle?
+What types of crime are most common in Albemarle?

 What are the safest neighborhoods in Albemarle?

-Is Albemarle a good place to live?
+Is Albemarle a good place to live based on safety and cost of living?